top of page

-A fun, collaborative, summative assessment for the end of a unit!
+A fun, collaborative, summative assessment game

 I set up this Civil Rights Movement Jeopardy as a fun way to review at the end of our unit.
 The game is super easy to set up for your own purposes, but if you are looking for one specific to the Civil Rights Movement, look no further!